Regret - 8 Ways to Move On

 Since we can’t change the past, we can focus on transforming the present moment and positively impacting the future.

 - What triggers those negative thoughts?
-Do certain people, situations, or memories trigger the negative self talk?
+Do certain people, situations, or memories trigger the negative self-talk?
 Prepare ahead of time with your mantra and affirming statements so that you are empowered to stay strong when confronted by them.
 Practice deep breathing, positive imagery, or take a time-out to regroup and rebuild your inner core.
-“The most common way people give up their power is by thinking they don’t have any.” – Alice Walker
+To quote Alice Walker, “The most common way people give up their power is by thinking they don’t have any."

 - How do my thoughts affect my feelings and behaviors?
 Buddha, Norman Vincent Peale, Gandhi, Lao Tzu, William Shakespeare, Miles Davis, Steve Jobs, Carl Sagan, and Albert Einstein all recognized the power of thoughts!
 They shape our intentions, feelings, motivations, and behaviors.
 Make your thoughts work FOR you, not against you.